 Broccoli

 Broccoli is packed with potassium and vitamins that are good for your dog’s bones and heart.
-It’s safe for dogs to eat raw or cooked as long as no seasonings have been added!
+It’s safe for dogs to eat raw or cooked as long as no seasonings or oils have been added!

 Carrots